Trabuco Hills Lacrosse FAQ

 Q. How much will lacrosse cost?

 A. The official spring Trabuco Hills HS team is primarily funded by family contributions, contributions from the school ASB and some district funds — not to mention field space.
 State law bars any school team from requiring payment, but we suggest a “Spirit Pack” donation.
 This helps fund the team and gets your girl some shirts and sweats.
-It will be $360 for Spring 2015.
-The school has suggested a $75 donation to fund transportation to certain away matches.
+It was $360 for Spring 2015.
+The school suggested a $75 donation to fund transportation to certain away matches.

 Q. What can my girl do to improve?